russdunn/iptables/README.md

 Basic IPTABLES Configuration

 Both files are of exact content.<br>
-Any changes to be tested in rules.temp.fw prior to saving.
+Any changes to be tested in rules.temp.fw prior to saving.<br>
+Make sure all paths are changed according to your clone location.

 Deploy by the following<br>
 iptables-restore < /path/to/iptables/rules.temp.fw